Everything You Need to Know About a Pinky Toe Bunion

 Here are some specific shoe recommendations:

-• Oxfords or Derby Shoes: Opt for wider styles of these classic shoes to accommodate your toes.
+3. Oxfords or Derby Shoes: Pick styles of these shoes that are made to be wider.
+This gives your toes extra room.

 Additional Tips: